Definitions for frequently used terms

 default, and if you launch capability providers on different link names then you'll need to specify that link name with the provider sender in your code.

 A constellation is a managed, isolated network space that allows your actors and providers to securely communicate with each other regardless of physical or logical location.
 You can think of a constellation as a Cosmonic-managed wasmCloud lattice.
+A super constellation is simply a larger constellation formed by securely connecting multiple environments through Cosmonic.

 A Wormhole is an ingress point into your constellation.
 It exposes a single actor through a special wormhole-aware web server capability provider on a randomly generated DNS name like